 Note: It is important to configure the Region and Scanning parameters.

-Browse to Helium Console front page, and click 'Sign Up'.
-Follow the prompts, and complete the email verification step.
+Browse to Helium Console front page and click 'Sign Up' if you are not already registered.
+Follow the prompts and complete the email verification step.

 4. Open the Helium Console